elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

   - <span style="color:green">HW creates nodes in Drupal</span>
   - <span style="color:red">assetts are loaded to the appropriate location, e.g. for download or to the CDN</span>
   - <span style="color:red">XML is transformed to HTML and provided via a markdup service</span>
-  - <span style="color:red">Some magic rlated article fun happens</span>
+  - <span style="color:red">Some magic related article fun happens</span>
-- when the workflow gets to assembly assembly will turn organge and prouction can make a decision
+- when the workflow gets to assembly assembly will turn orange and production can make a decision
 - at assembly there is a QA report that links to the Drupal site
 - production checks everything in the article on the drupal site
   - videos
   - images
   - tables
-  - decsioin letters
+  - decision letters
 - production push an "Approve" button
 - another page is displayed with another "Approve button"
 - HWX shows that state is changing in the productino process